mehi64/FRsutils/README.md

   - pandas
   - colorlog
   - pytest (if you want to run unit tests)
-  - cupy
+  - cupy (if you have an Nvidia GPU) [under development]

-# Fuzzy-Rough set utilities (Under development)
+# Fuzzy-Rough set utilities [Under development]

-A basic Python library needed for fuzzy rough set calculations e.g.:
+A basic Python library needed for fuzzy rough set calculations that are used in research, e.g.:

 - lower approximation
 - upper approximation